Sunday, December 6, 2015

 The Department of Public Safety is not a hard agency to understand.
 It's operations are governed by an old white boys club, historically, and includes both the Texas Rangers and the Texas Highway Patrol.
 A few years ago a president of the Austin police union, deflecting criticism of the white male culture of his own force, described DPS as “the ultimate old boys club” and in many ways he's right.
 Bubba has lived and prospered at DPS through decades—since the inception of the agency, circa Bonnie & Clyde.
 At DPS, the Old White Boys culture has successfully fought any attempt to dislodge the white rural male ethos.
 Although even Bubba may soon have trouble resisting demographic changes in the state and the empowerment of women.
 Still he tries.
 Two legislative sessions ago an aide to a powerful female Texas House of Representatives member mentioned that his boss was offended by a Highway Patrol supervisor carrying on an open affair with a married employee in a county courthouse, in the legislator’s district, in a small-town in East Texas.
 The legislator contacted DPS to complain and was told, basically, to piss off.
 Bubba has his perks, apparently.
 Left to its own devices the Texas Department of Public Safety divides up power between the old boys just like a damn cake.

-If you look at all the gun-carrying certified law enforcement officers side of the agency (some 4,000 strong) and divide the badges between those who wear uniforms, like the Highway Patrol, and those who wear suits, like criminal investigation or criminal intelligence or the fabled Texas Rangers.
+Look at all the gun-carrying certified law enforcement officers side of the agency (some 4,000 strong) and divide the badges between those who wear uniforms, like the Highway Patrol, and those who wear suits, like criminal investigation or criminal intelligence or the fabled Texas Rangers.
 The top slot—the colonel’s position—historically rotates between the two halves, one colonel coming from the suits, the next one from uniforms, with the Rangers, who are also part of DPS, out of the mix, presumably because they are already powerful enough.
 The status quo is maintained through a very neat administrative trick.
 When a DPS officer retires, whether he is a Ranger or a trooper, he or she can appear before the Public Safety Commission to be declared a “Special Ranger” or “Special Texas Ranger,” a retirement status that allows the former officer to continue to carry a gun and a badge and to tap into the lucrative private security industry, as a second retirement income.
 The Public Safety Commission members usually do not know the retiring officers, whom they must vote upon, and rely almost exclusively on recommendations by the colonels.
 Any trooper or investigator or Ranger who has rocked the boat during his or her tenure is blackballed from Special Ranger status.
 All police agencies are military in structure, basically—which means there’s little dissent tolerated in the first place—but DPS goes a step farther to insure orthodoxy.
 And silence.

 Interestingly, a former Democratic candidate for governor mentioned once that the single most important appointments for any new Texas governor are the members of the Public Safety Commission that runs DPS.
 The reason is easy to rationalize politically, making sure that state investigators, especially the Rangers, don’t stick their noses into areas that Capitol leadership prefers unexamined.
 The Department is almost wholly-occupied with violent crime and the occasional political corruption case, usually involving a rural county commissioner’s court, while white collar crime, which might involve big donors, and big corruption cases—which might involve state officeholders—are usually forced on the Rangers but are not something they go looking for.
 Control of DPS and of the Texas Rangers officially has been exercised by means the five-member Public Safety Commission, which chooses the colonel, and who he answers to, but the governor has tapped his guy more or less directly in recent years, for example in 1979 when new Republican governor Bill Clements ignored the uniform-suit rotation/promoting-from-within routine, and instead chose the FBI’s former number two guy, a Texan, Jim Adams as colonel.